Profile information

 Help

 In general, all tasks are carried out using hand tools.
 Tasks on the farm are seasonal.
-In winter it is more likely to be activities such as hedge laying, clearing and small building projects.
+In winter it is more likely to be activities such as hedge laying, clearing, pruning, mulching and fencing.
 There are tasks in the vegetable garden and edible perennial plantings all year, but it is especially busy in the spring / early summer.
 From June until late August / September we make hay by hand.

 I have a daily routine of animal tasks and there is always the chance of an unexpected event such as a bee swarm to join in with!

-We ask volunteers to help the equivalent of 4 days out of every 7 days that you are staying, we'll make mutually agreeable arrangements with you by email before you come.
-If you are staying for a short time we can alter the number of days so you can get the most from your time with us.
+We ask volunteers to help the equivalent of 4 days out of every 7 days that you are staying.
+We'll make mutually agreeable arrangements with you by email / call before you come.
+To get the most out of your stay with us we recommend staying 3-4 weeks.
+This gives you time to settle into the rhythms of farm life and gain a better understanding of how we work.
+Applications for longer stays are welcome.

 We provide meals on the days that you are volunteering.
 We ask people to self-cater on non-volunteering days.
 We provide basic provisions for self catered meals eg rice, pulses.
-There are two local shops for volunteers to get any additions they might want to this.
-There is a fully equipped kitchen in the Trust barn that you will have access to.
+There are two local shops to get any additions you might want.
+There is a fully equipped kitchen in the barn that you will have access to.
 This is a beautiful corner of Wales and there is plenty to explore during your free time.
 We can lend maps and provide information on local sites of interest.

 Phil and I tend to work all days equally, making no exceptions for weekends.
 Especially during the hay making season work can go on until late into the evening, but we will always try to ensure that there is adequate time to rest, explore the area etc.